Safe House in London

 Liam turned his head to a grey button-up shirt that had been carelessly tossed across the foot of the bed.
 He went over to the shirt and ran his little hand over it trying hard to imagine his father.
 Liam was so young when his parents passed, he relied on Katie to tell him stories about them.

 Picturing his father's face in his mind came difficult to him.
 He remembered small parts of his parents creating a Picasso-like painting in his mind.
-All he had were photos that are scattered around the safe house in picture frames and stories shared to him by his family and sister.
+All he had were photos that are scattered around the safe house in picture frames and stories shared with him by his family and sister.
 Liam was only two when they died, he barely knew them but his love for them was great.
 He remembered the scent of his mother best.
 She always smelled like flowers.
 Her scent was always clean, fresh, and it always lingered in the air.

 "Liam?
 Earth to Liam!"
 Katie's voice took him from his thoughts.